-Cotton shift dress with silk hand-embroidered flowers and deshilado lace detail.
+Cotton blouse with silk hand-embroidered flowers and deshilado lace detail.
 Deshilado literally means “to pull out threads”.
 The artisan women pull the threads from the fabric and then use the threads to create an intricate design that resembles lace.
 The process can take up to five months to complete.

 If you have further questions, please email email@example.com.
 We would love to help you find your perfect piece.

 The Deshilado pieces come from the community of San Antonino Castillo Velasco.
 It is a community in Oaxaca that is known for its traditional hand embroidery, which dates back over 200 years.

 These blouses and dresses take months to complete.
 As each garment is entirely handmade, these pieces are one-of-a-kind works of art.